 We know it’s just not the same, doing everything online and Zoom.
 But it’s nice to attempt to be someplace (virtually) at a set time.
 Billboard keeps an updated list of the streaming concerts each week.
 There is a nightly opera stream at The Metropolitan.
 And if you’re trying to chill, use Netflix Party, which coordinates streaming movies and has a chat feature, so you can show your date you’re funny without interrupting the movie.
 Streaming events take the pressure to fill every silence off.
 Afterward, you’ll have something to talk about over a nightcap.

 Cook a Meal Together, Separately

-This activity may be better separately than together because you don’t have to deal with someone else’s weird kitchen habits.
+This second date idea may be better separately than together because you don’t have to deal with someone else’s weird kitchen habits.
 Agree on a recipe beforehand; the more challenging, the better, as it’ll keep you busy, and you’ll have the benefit of a cohort to help troubleshoot any culinary trouble.
 You can enjoy your shared (separate) meal or order from the same place if it goes awry.

 Learn a Craft

 Quarantine was easier to withstand in the summer because there were plenty of socially distant activities outdoors.
 Now, we’re all driven back indoors, and it’s going to be a tough five months.
 Unless you know how to crochet!
 Or knit!
 Or macrame.
 Or whatever–pick a craft and learn it together.
 It’s more comfortable to sit in a few moments of silence if you’re counting stitches.